dsaglam94/Link_tree__clone/README.md

 - HTML5
 - JavaScript

 It's not finished yet.
+But so far:

-But so far I added **Dark Theme and localStorage**
+- Added **Dark Theme and localStorage**
+- Fixed the mobile device issues caused by 'custom cursor'
+- Removed the unnecessary hover effects on mobile devices
+- Improved the accesibilty

 Will change the **loader** screen and add the logo.